bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Because today...
 Security and functionality, yeah.
 Right, because you like, Music 2 is specifically designed to support nesting, originally designed to support nesting.

+Speaker 1: 00:09:13

-So it, If you just look at the spec and do the naive thing, like it is a
+So it, If you just look at the spec and do the naive thing, like it is a natural thing you could do to make nesting work in a sense that like you get valid signatures, right?

-Speaker 1: 00:09:20

-natural thing you could do to make nesting work in a sense that like

-Speaker 0: 00:09:26

-you get valid signatures, right?

-Speaker 1: 00:09:27

 You can create a signature and the signature would verify but it doesn't mean that this specific way is secure and this is the problem we still need to solve.

 Speaker 0: 00:09:35